solidi/learning-notes/mentoring/philosophies.md

 # Philosophies and Tropes

-1. "Engineers own the quality and QA should find nothing."
+1. "Engineers own the quality and QA should find nothing." - Bob Martin
-2. "SOLID Principles."
+2. "SOLID Principles." - Bob Martin
     - Single Responsibility Principle.
     - Open for extension, closed for modification.
     - Liskov Substitution Principle.
     - Interface Segregation Principle.
     - Dependency Inversion Principle.
-3. "10 minute rule on testing."
+3. "10 minute rule on testing." - Self
-4. "The code is the truth."
+4. "The code is the truth." - Self
-5. "Pull in the morning, push in the evening."
+5. "Pull in the morning, push in the evening." - Self
-6. "Developer experience."
+6. "Developer experience." - Unknown
-7. "It's a journey."
+7. "It's a journey." - Coworker
-8. "Documentation as close to code as possible."
+8. "Documentation as close to code as possible." - Self
-9. "The project will fill the time alloted."
+9. "The project will fill the time alloted." - Parkinson's Law
-10. "Strong opinions, loosely held."
+10. "Strong opinions, loosely held." - Coworker
-11. "Respect previous engineering efforts."
+11. "Respect previous engineering efforts." - Self
 12. "The only ownership are the learnings."
 13. "The philosophy of least astonishment."
 14. "Less lines leads to more maintainable code."